 Each association is responsible for the hiring and management of football and cheerleading coaches.
 Please contact the association for your district for more information.
-No matter which association you volunteer at you must submit a completed 2018 Pop Warner Volunteer Application to your association.
+No matter which association you volunteer at you must submit a completed 2019 Pop Warner Volunteer Application and go through a background check.

 What is the minimum age for becoming a head coach?

 The minimum age for football and cheerleading head coaches is 21.
-Assistant coaches must be at least 16 years of age.
-All coaches must pass a Pop Warner certification class at least every three years.
+Assistant coaches must be at least 18 years of age.
+All coaches must pass a Pop Warner certification class.

 How many players are there per team?